JoeruCodes/CatDetectionForOBS/README.md

-# Cat Detection Script Documentation
+# Cat Detection Script Documentation (Python Script)

 This script performs real-time cat detection using the YOLO (You Only Look Once) object detection algorithm and controls scene switching in OBS Studio based on cat occupancy.